haileytapia/portfolio/Numbers.md

 {: .fs-5 : .fw-300 }

 {: .about }
-> During my internship, Splunk phased out the tech industry practice of spelling out numbers under 10 in favor of numerals.
-I wrote the following guidance for the company's new documentation style.
+> During my internship, Splunk changed its documentation style to use numerals for most numbers.
+I wrote the following guidance for the new style.

 Navigate to a section of this page using the following table of contents: